LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Methods and data

 \subsubsection{Sentinel-2}

 Sentinel-2 is a multispectral imaging satellite of the European Space Agency's Copernicus program.
-Of Sentinel-2's 12 overall spectral bands, we use the red, green, blue and near infrared bands, all of which are at a $10m$ resolution.
-We create annual composites for the year 2018 and for each EU-28 country.
+We preprocess the imagery broadly following the procedure of \citet{corbane2020global} for producing analysis-ready large-scale composites.
+Of Sentinel-2's 12 overall spectral bands, we use the red, green, blue and near infrared bands, all of which are at a $10m$ resolution. we create annual composites for the year 2018 and for each EU-28 country.
 To this end, we first collect all Sentinel-2 images, processed to level 2A, which were recorded within the specified year, and whose footprint intersects with the specified area.
 We then mask all pixels which depict clouds, cloud shadows, or defective pixels, as indicated by the images' scene classification (SCL) band.
 After unifying the coordinate reference system of all images, we then perform reduction over time by selecting the 25-th percentile of all unmasked pixels for a specific location.
 Finally, the pixel values are normalized by dividing the pixel values by 3000 for the red, green, and blue channel, and 7000 for the near infrared channel.
 The result is finally clipped to the range $[0,1]$.